 From 1998 to 2013, Lyke worked at The Ohio State University, where she oversaw 10 of the school’s 36 athletic programs and supervised the sports performance division, which included the strength and conditioning coaches, athletic training staff, sports medicine and sports psychology staff.

 During Lyke’s Ohio State tenure, the Big Ten Network tapped her expertise as a color analyst for softball telecasts from 2009 to 2013.

-Prior to Ohio State, Lyke served at Cincinnati as the assistant athletic director for compliance as well as the senior woman administrator from 1996 to 1998.
-She began her career at the NCAA as an intern in the enforcement and student-athlete reinstatement department from 1995 to 1996.
+Prior to her role at Ohio State, Lyke served at the University of Cincinnati as the assistant athletic director for compliance and senior woman administrator from 1996 to 1998.
+She began her career at the National Collegiate Athletic Association as an intern in the enforcement and student-athlete reinstatement department from 1995 to 1996.

 A native of Canton, Ohio, Lyke was a scholarship student-athlete at the University of Michigan, where she captained the Wolverines’ Big Ten champion softball team, lettered for four years and became an All-Academic Big Ten honoree.

 Lyke holds a bachelor’s degree in education from Michigan and a Juris Doctor from the University of Akron School of Law.

 Beyond Pitt, she provides leadership for several prominent committees and professional organizations.
 Beginning in 2022-23, Lyke will serve as chair of the ACC Director of Athletics group as well as the NCAA Division I Football Oversight Committee.
 She serves on the executive committee and as board chair for LEAD1, which represents the 131 athletic directors at the FBS level.
 Lyke is on the National Association of Collegiate Directors of Athletics’ Executive Committee and the board of directors for Women Leaders for College Sports, UPMC Hillman Cancer Center and P3R.